Custom metadata

 Bulk updating tags and contextual metadata

-You can also set custom metadata values for multiple assets at once by selecting the assets from any view in the Media Library and then clicking the relevant option from the asset toolbar.
+You can also set custom metadata values for multiple assets at once by selecting the assets from any view in the Media Library and then clicking the relevant option from the assets toolbar.

 Tags

-Click the Tag option from the Assets toolbar to open the Manage tags dialog box, where you can add new tags and remove tags for the selected assets.
+Click the Tag option from the assets toolbar to open the Manage tags dialog box, where you can add new tags and remove tags for the selected assets.
 The Remove tags option is included, but minimized, if at least one of the assets you selected has tags.
+In the Assets Free plan, the Edit Tags option is nested within the edit metadata icon of the assets toolbar.

 To remove tags from the selected assets, expand the Remove tags option and type or select the tag values you want to remove.
 The selection list shows tag values that exist for at least one of the currently selected assets.
 The values you include in the Remove tags field will be selectively removed from any assets that have them.
 If a selected asset does not have any of those tags, it is not affected by the Remove part of the operation.
 Tags you specify to add are added to all selected assets.